cattle-ops/terraform-aws-gitlab-runner/README.md

 Remove the module from your Terraform code and deregister the runner manually from your Gitlab instance.
 ### Scenario: Multi-region deployment

-Name clashes due to multi-region deployments for global AWS ressources create by this module (IAM, S3) can be avoided by including a distinguishing region specific prefix via the _cache_bucket_prefix_ string respectively via _name_iam_objects_ in the _overrides_ map.
+Name clashes due to multi-region deployments for global AWS resources create by this module (IAM, S3) can be avoided by including a distinguishing region specific prefix via the _cache_bucket_prefix_ string respectively via _name_iam_objects_ in the _overrides_ map.
 A simple example for this would be to set _region-specific-prefix_ to the AWS region the module is deployed to.